Bed and Breakfast Farmstay El Porton Verde, Managua

 We are located in Managua, but being here feels like a world away…

-My Nicaraguan bride Miranda and I are the owners and operators of Farmstay El Porton Verde, a small bed and breakfast eco-lodge in the hills outside of Managua, Nicaragua.
-My name is Mike.
-Thanks for checking in with us, we do appreciate it.
+I am the owner and operator of Farmstay El Porton Verde, a small bed and breakfast eco-lodge in the hills outside of Managua, Nicaragua.
+My name is Mike aka webtrainer here on Nicaliving.
+Thanks for checking in with me, I do appreciate it.

 Why stay at El Porton Verde?

 - You do not want to stay in a hotel in hot and dirty Managua, but need to be near there (for example, if you are flying in or out of the country, or doing business or missionary work) we are a great option for you.

 - You might enjoy your visit to a small eco-lodge bed and breakfast.